rritoch/clj-nativedep/README.md

 Execute the following

-lein uberjar <br />
-lein localrepo install target/clj-nativedep-0.1.8-standalone.jar com.vnetpublishing.clj/clj-nativedep 0.1.0
+lein install

-Finally add [com.vnetpublishing.clj/clj-nativedep "0.1.0"] to your project.clj dependencies
+Finally add [clj-nativedep "0.2.0"] to your project.clj dependencies

 ## License